-Etant donnés offers financial support through a grant system to American nonprofit institutions that organize exhibitions, installations, or research projects featuring French and France-based artists.
+Etant donnés provides financial support through a grant system to American museums and other nonprofit institutions that organize exhibitions, installations, or research projects featuring French and France-based artists.

-The fund aims to support significant and engaging artistic projects that speak to relevant questions in contemporary art across the world.
-It achieves this by fostering active collaboration and encouraging long-lasting partnerships between French visual artists, curators, or collectives and American curators and cultural institutions.
+The program aims to support meaningful and engaging artistic projects that address relevant issues in contemporary art across the world.
+It achieves this by fostering active collaboration and sustainable partnerships between French visual artists, curators, or collectives and American curators and cultural institutions.

 Artistic field: VISUAL ARTS

-In order to be eligible for an Etant Donnés grant, commissions, projects, or exhibitions must pertain to the field of visual arts in its broadest sense (including photography, art performance, video, installation, etc.).
+To be eligible for an Etant Donnés grant, commissions, projects or exhibitions must pertain to the field of visual arts in its broadest sense (including photography, art performance, video, installation, etc.).

 Funding areas include: solo exhibits, group exhibits, research workshops and symposiums.